umisyam/IOT_Fall2015/Midterm/Project_CRAVE/README.md

 # PROJECT CRAVE

 ###A physical installation to capture and visualize human's craving of food.
 See it working here on the video demo.
+This is the midterm project by Umi Syam for Internet of Things - Fall 2015, MFA Design & Technology, Parsons School of Design.

-**Technology:** , Node.JS, Socket.io, P5.js.
+**Technology:** Node.JS, Socket.io, P5.js.

 **Hardware:** Raspberry Pi, Capacitive Touch Sensor 5-pad, Temperature & Humidity Sensor.